aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 - **graphs**: ask for perfect graphs using matplotlib
 - **qr codes**: ask to make qr codes from a link using the `qrcode` python package

+### Tasks

+In the chatgpt pro plan, you can ask o3-mini model to create recurring tasks for you that get executed everyday and notify you via email.

+For example, you could ask gpt to send you the latest ai news every morning

+## Microsoft copilot

+Microsoft copilot is cool because it has AI sidebar integration in the edge browser to analyze the contents of a website.
 ## Prompt engineering

 ### Prompt Engineering in a nutshell